The modern world is defined by its use of electronics.

 The advancement, although in its nascent stages, has been widely adopted across the world in applications ranging from art and design to medical tech.

-And these advancements certainly holds true even in the case of PCBs as well.
+And these advancements certainly hold true even in the case of PCBs as well.
 Given that a good part of the manufacturing processes is eliminated in the case of 3D printing, it has made the production of these boards a lot easier.
 From the production of the baseboard to the many components used on it, almost all aspects of PCB manufacturing have the potential to be positively benefited.

 3.)
 High-Speed Capabilities

-If there is one trend that is visible in the world of technology, it is the steady increase of speed.
+If there is one trend that is visible in the world of technology, it is the steady increase in speed.

 There has been a steady increase in the processing capabilities of technology today, reaching speeds that were unthinkable just a few years ago.
 Also, given that research and development are still underway, it is very likely that the trend will increase well into the near future.

 This is a trend that very much applies to PCBs as well.
 When it comes to speed, the developments have certainly affected it as much as everything else.
 Today, you have PCBs that are incredibly fast, due to changes in their design.
-These high-speed PCBs allow for rapid processing of information, making them applicable for even the most demanding of applications.
+These high-speed PCBs allow for rapid information processing, making them applicable for even the most demanding of applications.

 PCB technology today often makes use of what are called autoroutes.
 Used for routing electronic functions across the board, they are most beneficial when it comes to automation.

 As advantageous as they are, they do come with one major drawback, which is that they are rather difficult to work with.
 As a result of this, many are discouraged from working with them, given that the advantages are often balanced out by the disadvantages.